nikki-pru/qa-compendium/docs/poshi/writing/poshi-training-exercises.rst

 1. Follow the tutorial in the `Learn Poshi section`_.
 Your portal is already located at ``/home/me/dev/projects/liferay-portal``.

 2. Understand and explain what the following scripts do (level: 2.1 to 2.4 = easy, 2.5 to 2.8 = moderate).
-Go to the `App Builder test directory`_.
-Some of these tests are available in AppBuilder.testcase or shared/SharedAppBuilder.testcase.
+Go to the `Forms test directory`_.
+These tests are available in Forms.testcase.

-  #. test ValidateEmptyStateOfAppsListingScreen
+  #. test AddFormWithDuplicateTextFields
-  #. test AddSimpleFormViewWithDateField
+  #. test CanBeUnpublished
-  #. test DeleteFormViewThroughActionMenu
+  #. test ConfigureAutosave
-  #. test FormViewSearchByTerm
+  #. test PagesCanBeReordered
-  #. test AddSimpleTableView
+  #. test EditAllFormFieldsTypesUsedBySystemSettings
-  #. test CreateRemoveUpdateDeleteEntriesOfStandaloneApp
+  #. test SelectAndRemoveMultipleOptionsInSelectFromListField
-  #. test DeployAppChoosingBetweenDifferentTableViews
+  #. test SubmitFormAndViewEmailNotification
-  #. test PublishAppAsWidgetAndSubmitEntry
+  #. test SubmitFormWithAllFieldTypesAndThreePages

 3. Run an existing test.